 To Disable startup programs:

-• Click on Startup tab and then disable the programs from the list.
+- Click on the Startup tab and then disable the programs from the list.

-• Earlier windows users can press Win + R. Then type msconfig and hit Enter.
+- Earlier windows users can press Windows + R type msconfig and hit Enter.

-• Then click on Startup and click on Open Task manager.
-Here you will find the Startup programs, right click and select disable to disable startup programs.
+- Here you will find the Startup programs, right-click, and select disable to disable startup programs.

 To disable startup services:

-Drivers are key part of operating system because Windows uses drivers in order to work with your hardware.
-If certain driver is outdated, corrupted or incompatible with Windows OS there might be a memory leak, which results in high CPU & memory usage.
+The device Drivers are a key part of the operating system because Windows uses drivers in order to work with your hardware.
+If a certain driver is outdated, corrupted, or incompatible with Windows OS there might be a memory leak, which results in High CPU & memory usage.